Edmonton Police Service: Pipe Band

-The Edmonton Police Service Pipe Band was formed in 1914, although it was immediately dissolved at the start of the First World War, with its musicians being transferred to the Canadian Army to join Princess Patricia's Canadian Light Infantry and lead the regiment into battle.
-Members of the pipe band also served as stretcher bearers for the regiment for the duration of the war during the war.
-The Pipes and Drums of the EPS were re-founded in 1961, and as a result of this historical arrangement, the band has grown closer with the PPCLI unlike other police bands.
+The Edmonton Police Service Pipe Band was formed in 1914, although it was immediately dissolved at the start of the First World War, with its musicians being transferred to the Canadian Expeditionary Force to join Princess Patricia's Canadian Light Infantry (PPCLI) and lead the regiment into battle.
+Members of the pipe band also served as stretcher bearers for the regiment for the duration of the war.
+The Pipes and Drums of the EPS were re-founded in 1961.
 The band was first invited to play at the PPCLI beating retreat ceremony in 1964 and then at the regimental trooping of the colour in 1967.
 Today, it is the only non-military civilian band within the Commonwealth to wear the badges of three Canadian regiments: the PPCLI, the Canadian Airborne Regiment and The Loyal Edmonton Regiment.
 While serving as a public relations tool for the EPS, it still performs alongside the regiments today during public events in Edmonton.